cis241-gvsu/w22-classmaterial/README.md

-# Welcome to CIS 241 - System-level Programming and Utilities, Fall 2021
+# Welcome to CIS 241 - System-level Programming and Utilities, Winter 2022

 ## About the Course